verrazzano/docs/content/docs/install/prereqs.md

 # Before you begin

-Before you install the Verrazzano Enterprise Container Platform, you need to plan your topology and understand which components will need to be installed in each Kubernetes cluster and what additional infrastructure components and service are required.
+Before you install the Verrazzano Enterprise Container Platform, you need to plan your topology and understand which components you'll need to install in each Kubernetes cluster and what additional infrastructure components and services are required.

 ## Plan your topology

 There are a number of topology decisions to make before beginning installation: